-Enjoy this selection of culinary specialities from the Pays de la Loire, the envy of other regions!
+Enjoy this selection of culinary specialities from the Atlantic Loire Valley region, the envy of other regions!
 From rillauds and Mayenne cheese to gâteau nantais or Vendée ham, this is bound to make your mouth water...

 The ultimate winemaking region, Maine-et-Loire also knows a thing or two about food!
 An example of this is rillauds, pieces of pork belly confited in fat.
 Those with a sweet tooth will no doubt covet the quernon d'ardoise, a little square of crispy nougatine covered in blue-coloured chocolate, or the crémet d'Anjou, a cloud of fromage blanc and whipped cream sauced with red fruit coulis.
 Other specialities include fried eel, pâté with prunes and fouaces (fougasse), little loaves of bread garnished with different things and baked.

 Mayenne's culinary heritage is going through an exciting time!
 In terms of cheese, Entrammes, an organic delight made from raw milk, has taken over from the famous Port Salut that was once made by local monks.
 Along with potatoes and beef, it is one of the ingredients for tourte mayennaise, a brand new speciality.
 The pâtisserie Derval de Laval, meanwhile, has created Sabots de Pégase, a chocolate filled with caramel-hazelnut ganache.
 Finally, trout from Parné-sur-Roc has long shown off its delicate flavour in the region's best restaurants.